-By letter dated January 14, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of Florida Aerials, LLC (hereinafter petitioner or operator) for an exemption.
-The exemption would allow the petitioner to operate an unmanned aircraft system (UAS) to conduct aerial videography/cinematography to enhance academic community awareness for those unfamiliar with the geographical layout of the SE Florida area, and to augment real estate listing videos.
+By letter dated January 23, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
+The exemption would allow the petitioner to operate an unmanned aircraft system (UAS) to conduct aerial photography, inspection, videography and cinematography.

 See Appendix A for the petition submitted to the FAA describing the proposed operations and the regulations that the petitioner seeks an exemption.